Start automating your tests 10X Faster in Simple English with Testsigma

 Let me give you some bonuses for overcoming these challenges:

-• Use a defect tracking tool: A defect tracking tool can help to automate the tracking process and improve accuracy.
+Use a defect tracking tool: Only a tool can help to automate the tracking process and improve accuracy.

-• Regularly review the defect tracking process: Regularly reviewing the process will help identify and address any gaps or weaknesses.
+Regularly review the process: Regularly reviewing the process will help identify and address any gaps or weaknesses.

 These tips will help you crush the challenges of defect tracking and ensure the quality of your software.